ItsDaveB/OgmiosDotnet/README.md

 **OgmiosDotnetClient** is a .NET client library designed to facilitate communication with a Cardano Node via the Ogmios WebSocket interface.
 It enables developers to synchronize blockchain data from a specific point, retrieve block information, and handle real-time blockchain events effortlessly.

+## Modules

+This project is divided into the following modules:

+- [Chain Synchronization](src/Ogmios.Services/ChainSynchronization/docs/README.md): Covers the chain synchronization process, including real-time updates and blockchain data handling.
+- [Memory Pool Monitoring](src/Ogmios.Services/MemoryPoolMonitoring/README.md): Provides an overview of mempool monitoring for tracking transactions and querying mempool details.
+- [Ogmios Schema](src/Ogmios.Schema/docs/README.md): Contains the auto-generated strongly-typed C# classes based on the Ogmios JSON schema for the version in question.

 ## Requirements

 To use **OgmiosDotnetClient**, you need: